 A delicious seed cycling energy balls recipe

-The seeds for this chocolate truffle recipe are chosen depending on where you are in your cycle.
+The seeds for this chocolate seed cycling recipe are chosen depending on where you are in your cycle.
 It is best to use freshly ground seeds, but in my experience time poor people struggle with this and often stop using the seeds altogether.
-I think it’s better to have these seed cycling truffles ready made for the week than not to use them at all.
+I think it’s better to have these seed cycling truffles ready made for a couple of weeks than not to use them at all.

 Add flaxseed and pumpkin seed during the follicular phase which is on days 1-14